-If you are buying new sports clothes such as a hiking shirt or underwear, it is very likely that you will sooner or later stumble upon the feature called flatlock seams.
+If you are buying new sports clothes such as a hiking shirt or underwear, it is very likely that you will stumble upon the feature called flatlock seams.
 Clothing brands typically explain that flatlock seams eliminate chafing and increase the durability of the garment.
 But is this really true?
 In the last couple of years, I tested many hiking garments (see the gear tests section), some with flatlock seams and some without flatlock seams, and below I will explain when flatlock seams are a necessary feature and when they are unnecessary.
 However, let’s first clarify what flatlock seams are and how to distinguish between them and normal seams.

 - What are flatlock seams?